dekuNukem/STM32_tutorials/lesson4_timers_and_pwm/README.md

 ## Introduction

 Timers are another commonly used peripheral in microcontrollers.
-They are basically counters with programmable clock inputs.
-Timers are used to keep track of time, raise periodic interrupts, drive PWM outputs, and many more besides.
+They are used to keep track of time, raise periodic interrupts, drive PWM outputs, and many more besides.

 In this lesson we'll take a look at two most common use cases: Timer interrupt and PWM output.